New NGO to document family courts and parental alienation worldwide

 The child is the pawn, and over the past decade have become lucrative pawns for the child protection services.
 Research has shown that children who are taken by social workers create a good income for the services and any private institutions they are removed to.

-The founders of the NGO, are Attorney Mickey Givati, a juvenile/family lawyer licensed in the USA and Israel, and freelance journalist/author Marianne Azizi, who spent almost a decade exposing corruption in family courts in the State of Israel.
+The founder of the NGO, is freelance journalist/author Marianne Azizi, who spent almost a decade exposing corruption in family courts in the State of Israel.

 Parental alienation is a profitable phenonemum, with more and more crimes being exposed as children are exploited through family courts.